isomerpages/mlaw-corp/_trusts/Express Trusts.md

 relationship, or entering a transaction of more than $20,000 (whether the transaction is carried out in a single operation or in multiple linked operations) with that “specified person”.
-“Specified person” would include financial institutions, licensed estate agents, and lawyers.</p>
+“Specified person” would include financial institutions, licensed estate agents, lawyers, and property developers.</p>
 <p><u>Report a Suspected Breach of a Trustee’s AML/CFT Obligations</u>
 </p>
 <p>If you suspect a trustee may have breached its respective obligations